Gemini runtime authorization

 value: 10

-message: "Email rate limit exceeded (10/hour)"Multi-modal safety
+message: "Email rate limit exceeded (10/hour)"Multi-modal action control

 import { protect } from 'veto-sdk';